Anywho, for the first time in SKO history Iggins!, Mrs. Code Red, and I all put together mock drafts. The scoring system is as follows:

 Mrs. Code Red: Peter Konz, C, Wisconsin

-Code Red: Alshon Jeffreys, WR, South Carolina: The 49ers can't depend on Randy Moss.
-Jeffreys gives them a younger wideout to pair with Mario Manningham.
+Code Red: Alshon Jeffery WR, South Carolina: The 49ers can't depend on Randy Moss.
+Jeffery gives them a younger wideout to pair with Mario Manningham.

 Iggins!: Amini Silatolu, G/OT, Midwestern State: Crap.
 This could be anyone.
 The receivers the 49ers want are off the board, and it isn't like they need much.
 The closest thing to a need, after WR, is guard.
 You must be pretty damn good to be projected as a first rounder out of somewhere called "Midwestern State" (Flashes back to Northwestern State beating Iowa in first round of NCAA tournament)(Hangs self)(Returns to life)(Asks God why he must continue living this nightmare over and over).